documentationfor yFiles for HTML 3.0.0.1

 Successor

-The target node of a directed edge which starts from another node is called successor of that node.
-In other words, the successor of a node is the node at the opposite of an outgoing edge to that node.
+The target node of a directed edge which starts from another node is called the successor of that node.
+In other words, a node’s successor is the node at the end of an outgoing edge from that node.

 Example: node C is the successor of node A